-Blog post from 2017 written for Wandering in Cities
+Blog post written in 2016 for a previous blog Wandering in Cities

 I arrived into the Hague for the first time via bike.
 The cycle path we had taken from our point of origin, Leiden was almost entirely comprised of forest terrain.
 The path shrouded in dense trees and greenery, with speckles of sunshine breaking through to line the path. so beautiful you couldn’t imagine that you were accumulating miles at the same time.